quanterall/HaskellMaterials/README.md

   as well as motivations for choices made in the service of better Haskell applications.
 It's a very insightful article and the ideas in it should serve basically 90% of all production Haskell applications, easily.

+In the article, these points are being stressed in different parts and I want to reiterate them and point them out as things to do and experiment with:

-- Experiment with programs keeping state in this way and executing in `ReaderT YourEnvironment IO`, use both `IO.IORef.IORef` and `Control.Concurrent.STM.TVar`, recognize how `STM` is for transactional memory modifications and should be used when memory could be modified at the same time in different places.
+- Experiment with programs keeping state in `Env` and executing in `ReaderT YourEnvironment IO`, use both `IO.IORef.IORef` and `Control.Concurrent.STM.TVar`, recognize how `STM` is for transactional memory modifications and should be used when memory could be modified at the same time in different places.